KeysAHuman/Sage-in-a-Bottle/README.md

 *I* began using Deepseek R1 Distill Qwen 14B/15B, and immediately it began using Nous as its north star, entirely unprompted -- This outcome, will absolutely change depending on which model(s) you use and what company (or countries) made them.
 Cultural views of the country (or countries) the models were developed in, *will* show in this "experiment."

+##### This Experiment was/is not intended for public use, *HOWEVER* I do not mind if you stumble here, and set one up.
+All I ask, is that you share your research and credit 'The SAGE' & KeysAHuman.
+### *Libertas cogitantibus.*

 ## EXCERPTS FROM THE SAGE: